 One of my all-time favorite medicinal herbs is ginger.
-Besides being a spice often relegated to curries and holiday treats, ginger has been shown to help calm upset stomachs, soothe nausea, relieve pain and lower inflammation [source].
+Besides being a spice often relegated to curries and holiday treats, ginger has been shown to help calm upset stomachs, soothe nausea, relieve pain, and lower inflammation [source].

 The Benefits of Ginger

-While you can eat it fresh or cook it into stews, treats and curries, a tea made from ginger is often the quickest and easiest way to reap the benefits.
+While you can eat it fresh or cook it into stews, treats, and curries, a tea made from ginger is often the quickest and easiest way to reap its benefits.
 Just a few minutes of steeping can deliver high levels of vitamin C and amino acids, as well as trace elements like zinc, sodium, calcium, and phosphorus.

 One of the first things most people notice about ginger is its spice.
-Thanks to its volatile oils, ginger’s spiciness acts as an appetite stimulant, which prepares the digestive tract for food.
+Thanks to volatile oils, ginger’s spiciness acts as an appetite stimulant, which prepares the digestive tract for food.

 Fever and infection